dnsimple/dnsimple-support/content/articles/before-transferring-domain.markdown

 ## Ensure DNSSEC is disabled

-If you are currently using DNSSEC, then you must disable it before changing the name servers.
+If you are currently using DNSSEC, make sure to disable it at your registrar before changing the name servers.

 Then you must [remove the current DS record](/articles/ds-records-changing-dns) before transferring your domain away from your current provider.